 Compassion Mind Training has shown that it increases emotional regulation, well-being, resilience, positive relationships, healthy lifestyle and a sense of meaning in the world.
 Compassion-Focused Therapy which has also been called Compassionate Mind Training has been used for clinical individual as well as group programs.

 In this course, we will teach the complete conceptual framework and applications of Compassion-Focused Therapy which is essential for learning Compassionate Mind Training.
 The content of the course will be interactive, didactic and experiential.
-In addition, you will present some practices from Mindful Self-Compassion to assist in the development of a compassionate mind.

 This 6-week course (12 hours) aims to introduce a thorough foundation of Compassion-Focused Therapy and Compassionate Mind Training, such as how to work with the Evolutionary Brain Model, the Tricky Brain, the Three Circles of Emotions, the Multiple-Selves, The Inner Critic, the Compassionate Self and complete Case Formulations.